-This group brings sounds heard last in cabarets in Berlin, London, Paris, after World War 2, without the smoke, SS Officers and floozies.
+This group belongs in cabarets in Berlin, London, Paris, after World War 2, without the smoke, SS Officers and floozies.

-A first response to new music is often to discount or find faults with it because it is new, and unfamiliar.
-Another common response is to recognize new music as new, overpraise it and find no faults at all.
+A first response to new music is often to discount or find faults with it because it is new.
+Another response is to recognize new music as new, overpraise it, and find no faults at all.

 I leave criticism in my back pocket.
 If all music were the same, or all posts, or all websites, or all opinions, or all people, it would be a sadder world.

-During one of the songs, Tina Panera, the group’s vocalist, holds a hat up and sings a sad song about ” this old hat ” I have my own history with hats, always leaving them behind on bus seats and restaurant chairs.
+During one of the songs, vocalist Tina Panera, holds a hat up and sings a sad song about ” this old hat..”

-I am enchanted.and drop a bill into Tina’s old hat so she can buy a less comfortable new one.
+I am enchanted.and drop a crisp bill into Tina’s old hat so she can buy herself a less comfortable new one.

 Musicians know lots about tip jars, old hats, sad songs, war and peace, love, injustice.

-They are taking me on a trip through time and I don’t even have to go through security and board a plane.
+I’m getting whisked back on a time trip in the Albuquerque Sunport International Airport and I don’t even have to go through security or board a plane.